micrabom/selenium_c_sharp/README.md

  - First, find on all list in the search(all selected item is in lowercase format)
  - Second, expected items are equal to actual items that in the search phase,
  - Thirds, if the expectItems and Acutal items are equals it should assert.

-### NUnit Hooks

- - "OneTimeSetUp" - called once per test class before all test method, is used to set up global variable (i.e., WebDriver), should be static.
- - "OneTimeTearDown" - called once per test class after all test methods, it is used to close global resources, should be static also.

 ```C#
             IList<string> actualItems = driver.FindElements(By.CssSelector(".repo-list-item"))
                 .Select(item => item.Text.ToLower())